 - Ambient wet bulb temperature or RH

 RangeRange is difference in temperature between the hot water entering the tower and the cold water leaving the tower.
 A high cooling tower range is the indication for satisfactory cooling tower performance.
 It is represented by: Range is determined by the process and not by the cooling tower.
 Thus range is a function of process heat load and the circulating water flow.

-It is measured by covering the bulb of thermometer with a water-soaked wet cloth.
+WBT or RHIt is measured by covering the bulb of thermometer with a water-soaked wet cloth.
 It is one of the important element in performance calculation of evaporative cooling towers.
 During cooling tower pre-selection based on wet bulb temperature, following needs to be considered:

 - WBT design value, at any point of time should not exceed 5% of the time.
 Selected WBT shall be near to the avg. max.
 WBT in summer.

 - Specified Wet bulb temperature can be ambient which is temperature in the cooling tower area or specified as inlet which is temperature of the air entering the tower and is affected by circulation of tower.